tboie/universal_mechanics/README.md

 ### Black Holes

-More light intersecting towards a location than emitted from it?
+More light intersecting towards/around a location than emitted from it?

 See dark matter and gravity sections?